-The task of designing a five-star multi-program six-level building on a sloped lot in the heart of Teton Village presented both a challenge and opportunity for Carney Logan Burke Architects’ architecture and interior design team.
+The task of designing a five-star multi-program six-level building on a sloped lot in the heart of Teton Village presented both a challenge and opportunity for CLB Architects’ architecture and interior design team.

 The six-story five star mixed use building, Caldera House, is located at the base of Jackson Hole Mountain Resort in Teton Village, Wyoming.
 Comprised of underground parking, two levels of retail and restaurants, an art gallery, and three levels of condominiums, Caldera House tries to set the tone for a modern rustic take on ski resort style.
 Carney Logan Burke Architects collaborated with Commune Design in the restaurant, lobby, bar and lounge.
 The exterior of the building was driven by 6 larger community and design council to maintain specific aesthetics found at the Jackson Hole Mountain Resort.
 The interior however, brings s new twist and more contemporary finishes to the mixed use building.
 Each of the four private residential suites on the top two floors of the building have unique, custom details and specified furniture, lighting, and textiles to match the resident’s personality.